github/docs/content/admin/identity-and-access-management/reconfiguring-iam-for-enterprise-managed-users/migrating-from-oidc-to-saml.md

 ---
 title: Migrating from OIDC to SAML
 shortTitle: Migrate from OIDC to SAML
-intro: "If you're using OpenID Connect (OIDC) to authenticate members in your {% data variables.enterprise.prodname_emu_enterprise %}, you can migrate to SAML SSO."
+intro: 'If you''re using OpenID Connect (OIDC) to authenticate members in your {% data variables.enterprise.prodname_emu_enterprise %}, you can migrate to SAML SSO.'
 product: '{% data reusables.gated-features.emus %}'
 versions:
   feature: oidc-for-emu